They hold watch over The Beast.

 ‘What waits for us at The Crater, then?’ receives The Vultress from the mind of Lysander.

 Then, from Lysandra, ‘Yes, Vultress, what could be so great that we would flap there before regrouping with you flock here?’

 The Vultress smiles again, this one as vibrant as the great shine in summertime.
 ‘All will be revealed, highest pair eagles.
-For now I shall send only this: many things change as the seasons do, but one thing shall always stay constant.’
+For now I shall send only this: many things change as the seasons do, but one thing always remains constant.’
 She pauses, adjusts her wings, then, ‘That one thing awaits you, as it does all of us at one time or another, though this time ‘twill not be egregious.’

 ‘I shall send no more – come, pair eagles, join me in receiving Choridae’s tale.
 The blizzard will be a mere squall soon, and then you shall take flight.’

-As they approach The Crater, thermal winds bask the wings of the pair eagles in a gentle warmth and lift them high above the canopy.
+As they approach The Crater, heated thermal winds bask the wings of the pair eagles in a gentle warmth and lift them high above the canopy.
 The coating of snow melts off in steamy drops, leaving only a thin track of powder stretching from their heads to their tails like the stripe of a skunk.
-They do not expect it, but they greatly welcome the sudden reprieve from the falling frost – Lysandra even does a barrel roll to melt the snow off her back.
+They do not expect it, but they greatly welcome the reprieve from the falling frost – Lysandra even does a barrel roll to melt the snow off her back.
 Lysander keeps upright, his wings flapping steadily, his eyes trained on the approaching hole in the canopy.

-‘Isn’t it wonderful, Highest Lysander?’
+‘Isn’t it just wonderful, Highest Lysander?’
 Lysandra sends as she sways through the heated air.
 ‘It’s as if a rouge spring wind has formed just to find us!’

-‘It is,’ he sends flatly, his mind preoccupied.
+‘‘Tis,’ Lysander sends flatly, his mind preoccupied.
 ‘Look ahead, Lysandra, and tell me what you see.’

 ‘I see it, but… what is it?’